Nagoya Grampus: League champions under Dragan Stojković (2008–2013)

-The team's name "Nagoya Grampus Eight" was changed to just "Nagoya Grampus" at the start of the 2008 season.
-In 2008, Nagoya appointed former player Dragan Stojković as manager.
-They finished in third place and qualified for the AFC Champions League for the first time.
-Stojković has since led the club to winning the J.League in the 2010 season, featuring a squad consisting of Marcus Tulio Tanaka, Mu Kanazaki, Seigo Narazaki, Yoshizumi Ogawa, Keiji Tamada and Joshua Kennedy.
+A new era began in 2008 where the club's name "Nagoya Grampus Eight" was shorten to just "Nagoya Grampus" at the start of the 2008 season.
+Nagoya Grampus then started off the season appointing former player Dragan Stojković as manager.
+Under his leadership, Nagoya adopted a more attacking style of play and quickly improved its league performances.
+They finished in third place in the 2008 season and qualified for the AFC Champions League for the first time.